 On-Campus Activities: Co-Captain of Women's Lacrosse, Co-President of the Amherst Political Union, Resident Counselor (RC), Research Assistant, Community Standards Review Board (Judicial Committee), Tour Guide

 Hobbies: Running, watching the Patriots, reading, spending time outdoors

 Favorite question asked on tours: Why did you choose Amherst over Williams?

 I chose Amherst because of the people and the high academic caliber.
-Over my time here, my reasons for coming to Amherst have been reaffirmed; every day I meet fascinating new people and have great discussions inside and outside of the classroom.
+Over my time here, my reasons for coming to Amherst have been reaffirmed; every day, I meet fascinating new people and have great discussions inside and outside of the classroom.
 I have greatly enjoyed the humanities and the open curriculum, which has allowed me to explore diverse academic interests.
-I've also been consistently amazed by the incredible student-faculty relationship that exists here; as a freshman I never thought that I would work as a research assistant, design an independent course, or go to a professor's house for dinner.
-Half-way through my Amherst experience I can say that I've done all three.
+I've also been consistently amazed by the incredible student-faculty relationship that exists here; before Amherst, I never thought that I would design an independent course, study abroad in Jordan, or go to a professor's house for dinner.
+As a senior, I can say that I've done all three.
 I think it is very important to engage with the community beyond the classroom.
-I've tried to do that in various ways as an RC, as a Peer Diversity Educator at the MRC, and as an athlete on the women's lacrosse team.
+I've tried to do that in various ways as an RC, an athlete on the women's lacrosse team, co-President of the Amherst Political Union, and as a member of the Judicial Committee.
 In my free time, you'll find me reading, working out, or cheering the Patriots to victory.
-Please feel free to contact me with questions about Amherst.
+Please feel free to contact me with questions about Amherst at email@example.com.

 Name: Krista Goebel ‘18